Righting Wrongs and

 What Options Are There Besides Litigation?

 Litigation, or resolving a lawsuit in court, is one of the longest and most expensive options for an employment law matter.
-In most cases, our firm will attempt to resolve your case outside of court to save you time and money.
+In most cases, our employment attorneys will attempt to resolve your case outside of court to save you time and money.

 The most common ways to resolve a case without litigation include: